ronikobrosly/causal-curve/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Miguel-Angel Luque, Erica Moodie, and Mark van der Laan during the creation of this project.
+We acknowledge the valuable feedback from Miguel-Angel Luque, Erica Moodie, and Mark van der Laan during the creation of this project.